vhl/aws-intro-serverless-course/README.md

 we will use DynamoDB tables.
 We will use two tables: One to store references to uploaded images and another to store user reactions.

+Create the `images` table:

 * Go to the DynamoDB console
 * In the left-hand side menu (you may need to click an arrow to expand it), click "Tables"
 * Click "Create table"
 * Enter "images" in the "Table Name" field
 * Enter "s3Object" in the "Primary key" field
+* Select the "Add sort key" checkbox
+* Enter "timestamp" into the new text field
+* Select "Number" from the dropdown to the right of the text field
 * Click "Create"

+Create the `reactions` table:

 * Click "Create table"
 * Enter "reactions" in the "Table Name" field
 * Enter "s3Object" in the "Primary key" field
 * Click "Create"
+* Click "Create table"
+* Enter "reactions" in the "Table Name" field
+* Enter "uuid" in the "Primary key" field
+* Click "Create"
+* Click "reactions"
+* Click on the "Indexes" tab
+* Click "Create index"
+* Enter "s3Object" in the "Primary key" field
+* Select the "Add sort key" checkbox
+* Enter "timestamp" into the new text field
+* Select "Number" from the dropdown to the right of the text field
+* Click "Create index"

 ### Create first backend API function